Communist Party USA

-The Communist Party USA (CPUSA), officially the Communist Party of the United States of America, is a far-left communist party in the United States.
-It was established in 1919 in the wake of the Russian Revolution, emerging from the left wing of the Socialist Party of America (SPA).
-The CPUSA sought to establish socialism in the U.S. via the principles of Marxism–Leninism, aligning itself with the Communist International (Comintern), which was controlled by the Soviet Union.
+The Communist Party USA (CPUSA), officially the Communist Party of the United States of America, is a Marxist-Leninist party established in 1919, in the wake of the Russian Revolution, emerging from the left wing of the Socialist Party of America (SPA).
+The CPUSA sought to establish socialism in the United States via the principles of Marxism–Leninism, aligning itself with the Communist International (Comintern), which was controlled by the Soviet Union.
+It was considered to be the most important left-wing organization in the United States through the mid-20th century.

 The CPUSA's early years were marked by factional struggles and clandestine activities.
 The U.S. government viewed the party as a subversive threat, leading to mass arrests and deportations in the Palmer Raids of 1919–1920.
 Despite this, the CPUSA expanded its influence, particularly among industrial workers, immigrants, and African Americans.
 In the 1920s, the party remained a small but militant force.
 During the Great Depression in the 1930s, the CPUSA grew in prominence under the leadership of William Z. Foster and later Earl Browder as it played a key role in labor organizing and anti-fascist movements.
 The party's involvement in strikes helped establish it as a formidable force within the American labor movement, particularly through the Congress of Industrial Organizations (CIO).
 In the mid-1930s, the CPUSA followed the Comintern's "popular front" line, which emphasized alliances with progressives and liberals.
 The party softened its revolutionary rhetoric, and supported President Franklin D. Roosevelt's New Deal policies.
 This shift allowed the CPUSA to gain broader acceptance, and its membership surged, reaching an estimated 70,000 members by the late 1930s.
 On the outbreak of World War II in 1939, the CPUSA initially opposed U.S. involvement, but reversed its stance after Germany invaded the Soviet Union in 1941, fervently supporting the war effort.
 The Popular Front era of CPUSA lasted until 1945, when Earl Browder was ousted from the party and replaced by William Z. Foster.